 Admire breathtaking tea plantations, rolling hills & valleys

 Known for these beautiful tea valleys, Cameron Highlands has 3-4 main tea plantations.
 We drove to Cameron Valley tea plantation.
 It was so lovely there!
 The weather forecast hadn’t been too optimistic with thunderstorms predicted, so I was super glad when the weather held up – no rain!

 | Follow my Instagram for more travel inspiration! |

 This is Boh’s Tea Plantation.
 We came here as part of a 4-hour Mossy Forest tour!

 There are farms with strawberries which you can pick and fill up.
 For novelty’s sake!
 Just don’t imagine the farms will provide plenty of big, fat strawberries, because those have already picked away and sold at the markets, lol.

-Other than that, there’re also cactus farms with all sorts of weird cactuses you can admire or buy (check ahead if you can bring them back into your own country).
+Other than that, there’re also cactus farms with all sorts of weird cactuses you can admire or buy (if you wanna buy, check ahead if your country allows you to bring them in).
 There’s also a butterfly farm (I went as a kid so I don’t remember) and also a bee farm, if you’re into insects!

 Who can resist the idea of a lavender garden?!?
 Since I haven’t been able to get to Hokkaido yet, a lavender farm at Cameron Highlands will suffice for now.
 My eyes lit up in excitement when our Ipoh friends suggested Cameron Lavender to us.